 Water sprouts can arise from weather or other damage.
-It is not a recommended practice for many reasons, but over-pruning — like when a tree that was unpruned for many years suddenly gets pruned heavily, all at once — can also cause water sprouts to form.
+It is not a recommended practice for many reasons, but over-pruning — like when a tree that was unpruned for many years suddenly gets pruned heavily, all at once — can cause water sprouts to form as well.
 Water sprouts are fast-growing and have a tendency to grow vertically, either from the trunk or from an existing branch, and they block light and air circulation within the tree.
 This growth habit means water sprouts are in the way and they reduce the overall quality of potential fruit.
-And, since water sprouts are usually weaker than other branches, they can be sites for breaks, tears, and disease.
+Also, because water sprouts are usually weaker than other branches, they can be sites for breaks, tears, and disease.

-Water-sprout removal should occur close to the trunk or branch they are growing from.
+Water-sprout removal should occur close to the trunk or branch from which they are growing.
 Just like with regular, routine pruning, be sure not to leave much of a stub behind when you remove water sprouts.
 This will help your tree to properly heal itself.
 Watch this video for a short demonstration on how and why you should remove suckers and water sprouts:

 The best time of year for removal is in the early spring when you’re doing other maintenance pruning; however, sometimes this unwanted growth can shoot up during the growing season, so, if you see any develop on your fruit and nut trees, grab your pruning shears and remove those suckers (and water sprouts).
 You’ll be doing your trees a favor!